 The import process will be finished within seconds.

-However, there’s another nuance I’ve felt here when using the free version.
+However, there’s another issue I’ve felt here when using the free version.

 Most of the free demos depend on some of the paid extensions.
 So, although you can install the demo, it works only partially.